pulumi/pulumi-hugo/themes/default/content/blog/announcing-public-preview-update-plans/index.md

 pulumi up --plan-file plan.json

 ```

+When `PULUMI_EXPERIMENTAL` is set `pulumi up` will also generate a plan during it's preview stage which will then apply to the update if an explict plan hasn't been given via `--plan`.
+This ensures your `up` previews match what happens in the resulting operations.

 We’d love to hear your thoughts on the Update Plans feature!
 Feel free to start discussions or ask questions using [GitHub Discussions in the `pulumi/pulumi` repository]([https://github.com/pulumi/pulumi/discussions/categories/preview-features](https://github.com/pulumi/pulumi/discussions/categories/preview-features)).